surajkareppagol/Problems/README.md

 - 1437\.
 Check If All 1's Are at Least Length K Places Away
 - 1880\.
 Check if Word Equals Summation of Two Words
 - 1941\.
 Check if All Characters Have Equal Number of Occurrences
+- 2798\.
+Number of Employees Who Met the Target

 ## 🧮 Hackerrank